 Determination of reasonable accommodations is made individually on a case-by-case basis.
 Accommodations are not provided based simply on diagnosis but are provided according to consideration of an individual’s specific needs.

-Students who are seeking academic accommodations through the Student Support Center at Southern Virginia University will need to submit documentation to verify disability eligibility under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+Students who are seeking academic accommodations through the Student Wellness Center at Southern Virginia University will need to submit documentation to verify disability eligibility under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Protection from disability discrimination under these statutes is based upon confirmation of a disability that substantially limits a major life activity.

 The following guidance is provided in the interest of assuring that documentation is appropriate to verify eligibility and requests for reasonable accommodations or assistive technology.
 Appropriate documentation will contribute to our understanding the disability and the impact it has on the student in the college environment.
-The Director of Student Support Services is available to consult with diagnosticians, parents, and students regarding this guidance.
+The Director of Student Wellness is available to consult with diagnosticians, parents, and students regarding this guidance.